aliciagorton/Project_One/README.md

 ### The following links to the application:

 #### REPOSITORY LOCATIONS
-##### Please read, this project was Forked from the main branch.
+##### Please read, this project was forked from the main branch.
 This branch only reflects my changes since the project ended.
 Majority of my commits can be seen at the Repository Link below.

 * Deployment Link: https://the-magic-dragon.github.io/The-Magic-D-Project-/
 * Repository Link: https://github.com/The-Magic-Dragon/The-Magic-D-Project-.git
-* For: Trilogy - Full Stack Development Program UC Davis Cohort 2020

 ## License